 I was lucky as in 2018, they were trying out a new method, namely buying tickets in arrival for specific time slots.
 No need to wait later in the day.

 The queues after 9AM were indeed insane.
 So this was super convenient.
 Let’s hope they keep that system in place so you can wander around before you get to your boat.

 Let’s be real here, Chidorigafuchi Park is more a street lined by cherry blossom trees and flower beds.
 A park it is not.
 But you are here to view the Chidorigafuchi cherry blossom trees from the Chidorigafuchi moat.

 Fun fact: There are 12 moats around the Imperial Palace in Tokyo.
 Plus, there is free WiFi at Chidorigafuchi Park.
-(Or you could buy a 7 day tourist sim card before coming to Tokyo because it’s terribly difficult to get one otherwise.
-Click here for the sim card.)

 To get there, take the Tokyo Metro Hanzomon line (purple Z symbol) to Hanzomon Station or Kudanshita.
 The latter is also served by the Tozai (blue T symbol) and Shinjuku lines (green S symbol).